USArmyResearchLab/PyVUMAT/README.md

 ## Documentation

-Instructions to build and run PyVUMAT are provided in the [User's Guide](UsersGuide.pdf).
+Instructions to build and run PyVUMAT are provided in the [User's Guide](UsersGuide_PyVUMAT_2.0.pdf).
 The guide also provides guidance on how users can create custom VUMAT models in Python using PyVUMAT.
+Release notes describing changes made for version 2.0 are also provided.

 ## Citations